 School nurses though supervised administratively by a superintendent or principal, are responsible for health services and nursing care administered through the health services program.
-Schools may utilize a team consisting of RN(s), LPN(s), LPTN(s) and/or Unlicensed Assistive Personnel

-(UAPs) to provide health services.
+Schools may utilize a team consisting of RNs, LPNs, LPTNs and/or UAPs to provide health services.
 In accordance with the NPA and ASBN Scope of Practice Position Statement, RNs assess, diagnose, plan, implement and evaluate nursing care.
 The LPN/LPTN under the direction of an RN, APRN, licensed physician or dentist observes, implements, and evaluates nursing care.
-Healthcare unlicensed assistive personnel (UAPs) perform delegated nursing care in accordance with the ASBN Rules.
+Healthcare UAPs perform delegated nursing care in accordance with the ASBN Rules.